 What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?
 (250-350 words) edit 3

 Though widely unrecognized and often underrated, communication is a vital human skill.
-I believe that through my journey as a member of a debate team to a committee head, my communication skills have become my greatest talent.
+I believe that through my journey as a member of the debate team to committee head, my communication skills have become my greatest talent.

 In my earlier school years, I was considered to be a very quiet, awkward, and unsociable kid.
-I didn’t really know how to talk to someone about their interests, or get along over a common activity.
+I didn’t really know how to talk to someone about their interests, or find common ground.
 This lead to me being very shy and anxious when meeting new people.

 In middle school, I moved to a new school.
 To capitalize on my new opportunity, I became determined to make new friends by gaining more confidence in public speaking.
 Realizing that waiting for others to come talk to me was a waste of time, and wanting to perform better in presentations, I decided to join the school’s debate club.
 There, after constant feedback from teachers and seniors, I found myself flourishing and picked up many skills, including how to organize my thoughts into words and how to effectively use non-verbal communication like hand gestures.